Mikequint94/misc-practice/Algorithm_Practice/Ruby/lib/refex-prep.md

 # Closures
 Procs capture current scope (local variables, methods) when you make them from the context they are made in.
 Lock that in with them wherever they go.

+In summation, Procs are blocks of code that are bound to local variables Lambdas are like anonymous functions

 # Ways to call a method
 Normal way:  `jack.say`